Courageous Involvement

 Channels

-Beliefs will be used to explain why participating in this challenge makes sense and is worthwhile.
-The choice to participate similarly explains and justifies deeply held beliefs.
+Beliefs are naturally adjusted to justify to oneself participating in any challenge.
+The choice to participate similarly requires, explains and justifies adjustments to beliefs.

 There are potentially two Channels here. and